-- 1. The Halton Borough Council hereby appoints the Chief Executive, the Strategic Director Enterprise, Community & Resources, Strategic Director People, and the Director of Public Health as the Proper Officers in relation to any reference in any enactment passed before or during the 1971/72 session of Parliament other than the Local Government Act 1972 or in any instruments made before 26th October 1972 to the Clerk of a Council or Town Clerk of a Borough Council respectively (in appropriate cases regard being had to the distribution of functions between them of functions previously undertaken by the Engineer to the Council) which by virtue of any provision of the said Act is to be construed as a reference to the proper officer of the Council. - 2.
+- 1. The Halton Borough Council hereby appoints the Chief Executive, the Executive Director Environment and Regeneration, Executive Director Children's Services, Executive Director Adult Services and the Director of Public Health as the Proper Officers in relation to any reference in any enactment passed before or during the 1971/72 session of Parliament other than the Local Government Act 1972 or in any instruments made before 26th October 1972 to the Clerk of a Council or Town Clerk of a Borough Council respectively (in appropriate cases regard being had to the distribution of functions between them of functions previously undertaken by the Engineer to the Council) which by virtue of any provision of the said Act is to be construed as a reference to the proper officer of the Council. - 2.
 The Halton Borough Council hereby appoints the following Officers (shown in column 3 below) to be the proper officers with respect to the associated functions described in columns 1 and 2 below:-